omvatten/qdiv/docs/_build/html/_sources/Plotting.rst.txt

 *title* is the title of the entire figure.

 *connectPoints* is a meta data column with numbers.
 If specified, the sample points in the PCoA will be connected by lines in the order determined by the numbers in the column.

+*figsize* is the figure size in inches (width, height).

+*markersize* is the size of the markers in the figure.

 *markerscale* sets the size of the markers in the legend